What is F Scale?

 40' Trussrod Boxcar

-One of Jim's earlier F scale projects was a 40' standard gauge boxcar.
-The model is constructed of wood as appropriate and brass or white metal to simulate iron.
-The car is reminiscent of a Northern Pacific prototype produced around World War I, but may otherwise be considered freelance.
+One of Jim's earliest F scale projects was a 40' standard gauge boxcar.
+The model does not follow a particular prototype, but is typical in design for cars of the period (circa 1900-1918).
+In some respects it is reminiscent of a Canda design for the Southern Pacific (see drawing below).
+It is constructed of wood as appropriate and brass or white metal to simulate iron.
 Jim began work on the car in September of 2003 and completed it March of 2004.

 Side Door Caboose

 About the same time that he was working on his 40' boxcar, Jim also began work on a side door (or "drovers") caboose.
+The prototype ran on the Sierra Railroad in California, plans for which Jim was able to obtain (see pic #1).
 The model is constructed just like the prototype with a framed inner structure covered with scribed sheathing on the outside and board-by-board construction on the inside.
 The model features a full interior.
 Castings are from Ozarks Miniatures.

 36' Trussrod Flat Cars